mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 Maybe you did an internship at a startup and it turns out you don't like it *right now*, it was fast paced and you had a lot of freedom without the politics.
 The next summer you move to big tech and wow it's a blast!
 So you decide to go into big tech to start your FTE career but after a few years, it gets kinda dry and you want out.
 It's too slow for you and you feel bogged down by office politics.
 But wait!
 You did an internship a few years back at that startup free of these exact burdens!
 No experience is bad experience (ok not always, but you get the idea I'm trying to make here) and having all the background puts you in a very powerful position.

+Remember, an internship is like an extended interview, and interviews go both ways!
+It's a way for your company to evaluate you but also an opportunity for you to evaluate your company.

 ### Context

 School is super conceptual and much of the material often feels disconnected from the industry, which is absolutely true.
 This isn't really a fault of our EE programs and education system, the conceptual background is very important to become a successful engineer.
 But when you understand the physical and practical context where those concepts get applied, it makes learning those concepts much easier.
 You actually feel motivated to learn the concepts, it feels less like you're grinding through some random math stuff and more like you're learning why a physical system you're familiar with works and behaves the way it does.